73rhodes/Sublime-Flow/README.md

 You must run `flow init` in your project directory before Flow can be used on it.

 Flow checks entire directories.
 Any JavaScript files that you want checked with Flow must include the following line in their headers:

 ```
 /* @flow */
 ```

-Any of the following will work:
+Sublime-Flow includes both a command plug-in and a build system.

+There are several ways to run the Flow command:
    * Bring up the **Command Palette** (`Command+Shift+P` on OS X, `Control+Shift+P` on Linux/Windows), then type `Flow`.
    * Click the **Tools > Flow** menu entry.
    * Press `CTRL+F`.

+Using the Flow build system:
    * Set the Build System to Flow, then run Build (`Command+B` on OSX)
+   * Alternately, set the Build System to automatic; the Flow build system will be selected for `.js` files automatically.
+If another build system has already been configured to work with `.js` files, this may not work.

 Settings
 --------